Developer Documentation

 Custom Code

 There are a couple of places you can enter custom code that will be executed: custom configuration code, and event callbacks.
-Launch does basic checks to make sure there aren't any syntax errors, but beyond that no checks are made.
+Adobe Tags does basic checks to make sure there aren't any syntax errors, but beyond that no checks are made.
 If you're running into issues with building a library because of a minification error, please check your code in the settings mentioned above.
 Acronym has suggested an idea to improve the build error messages and would love to have your vote.

 Your code will be wrapped in a function() { } already, so no need to add this like you would with other tag managers, like Google Tag Manager.
 Additionally, the extension will wrap your code in a try { } catch() { } to ensure no errors stop the code execution on the page.